Project Overview

 • Parking: Adequate surface parking for residents and visitors.

-• Shared space: Outdoor cultural and healing space for residents and neighbours.
+• Shared space: Outdoor cultural and gathering space for residents and neighbours.

 • Supports: A mix of on-site programs and coordinated services, such as cultural programming, service navigation, early learning supports, life-skills development, and access to wellness supports.